-It should seem clear then that that the messages we get from scripture are coloured and shaped by the filters and lenses of our own experiences and prejudgments.
+Hopefully you can see then that that the messages we get from scripture are coloured and shaped by the filters and lenses of our own experiences and prejudgments.
 If we approach scripture with a mindset and attitudes of vengeance and punishment, then we will naturally enough hear messages of vengeance and punishment.
 If we put this understanding together with a recognition that the Gospels were written not by eye-witnesses but by inspired people of faith who were moved to write the story both as they had heard it from others and to convey the importance of the events as they understood them, can we also come to realize that the authors both heard the stories through the filters and lenses of their own experiences and beliefs and compiled and wrote their books with the same filters and lenses?
 Take the author of the Gospel according to Matthew for example.
 Clearly a deeply devout Jew who had become a convert to Christianity, and with a deep and burning passion to convey to all who would read his work that Jesus was the fulfillment of Jewish prophecy, Matthew would hear with greater emphasis those tales related concerning what Jesus had to say about the law and the prophets and how those defined or at least affected the believer's relationship with God.
-In the same way is it not likely that Matthew would scribe with greater emphasis those utterances that most closely matched lifelong conditioning to religious observances?
+In the same way is it not likely that Matthew would scribe with greater emphasis those utterances that most closely matched lifelong conditioning to his prior religious observances?

 Let's see if we can perhaps identify or recognize some of this phenomenon at work in the text we're looking at today.
 We have in this reading four examples of an expansion on the law, each prefaced with a variation "you have heard it said ... but I tell you ..."
 The four subjects, as we've noted, include perspectives on anger, adultery, divorce, and swearing oaths.
 Even in the "you have heard" part there is already an expansion.
 For example, regarding murder, the subject switches from murder to judgment, and then from judgment to anger, somehow elevating anger to the same level as murder.
-That elevation escalates with foaming vitriol until the villainous offender is not released until the full penalty is repaid.
+That elevation escalates with foaming - dare I say angry? - vitriol until the villainous offender is not released until the full penalty is repaid.

-The subject then moves to carnal lust, the mere act of looking at a woman being equated with the actual act of adultery.
-Again, the cultural connections with tribal practices still in force are all too apparent, and images of women completely robed in black and heavily cloistered to prevent priests or ordinary men from sinning come readily to mind.
-And having touched on adultery, we now move from comments on the law to a challenge to the accepted practice of divorce, condemning not the practice but the women involved.
-Again, cultural factors seem to shine through clearly, and both injunctions raise questions about why or how Jesus could be so forgiving to divorced women in other contexts - recall the incident of the ?
-With the venting about women here seeming to be over, the subject returns to one of the commandments with a rather tame-by-comparison urging not to swear falsely, and indeed to make your 'yes' a simple 'yes' and your 'no' a simple 'no'.
+The subject then moves to carnal lust in which the mere act of looking at a woman is equated with the actual act of adultery.
+Again, the cultural connections with tribal practices still in force both in the Middle East and even in branches of Christianity are all too apparent as images of women completely robed in black and heavily cloistered to prevent priests or ordinary men from sinning come readily to mind.
+Having touched on adultery the text now moves from comments on the law to a challenge against the accepted practice of divorce; strangely condemning not the practice but the women involved.
+Again, cultural factors seem to shine through clearly, and both injunctions raise questions about why or how Jesus could be so forgiving to divorced women in other contexts - recall for a counter-example the incident of the woman at the well.
+Then with the venting about women here seeming to be over the subject returns to one of the commandments with a rather tame-by-comparison urging not to swear falsely, and indeed to make your 'yes' a simple 'yes' and your 'no' a simple 'no'.